 My name is Anita Graser and I am an open source GIS advocate and data visualization geek.
 This blog was born in 2010 as a place to record my thoughts and experiences in using open source GIS.

 I studied geographic information sciences and am now working with the Mobility department at the Austrian Institute of Technology, Vienna.
 I am part of the QGIS PSC and develop tools such as the Time Manager plugin for QGIS.
-In 2012, I was elected OSGeo Charter member and in 2014 I was invited to the Centre for Geocomputation at Ryerson University, Toronto.
+In 2012, I was elected OSGeo Charter member and in 2014 I was invited to the Laboratory for Geocomputation at Ryerson University, Toronto.
 In addition, I’m teaching QGIS classes at UNIGIS Salzburg as well as the University of Applied Sciences Wiener Neustadt.

 You can follow me on Twitter @underdarkGIS.